 The evolutionary-functional approach reviewed in the present article is relatively new in the research of the phonetics of emotion, but its predictive power can already be seen.
-The next step in research along this line may gain insight on 1) the critical interaction of body-size projection with dynamicity and audibility for the understanding of anger vocalization, charisma in public speaking and vocal confidence.
-2) the importance of voice quality, and 3) the role of display rules.
+The next step in research along this line may gain insight into (a) the critical interaction of body size projection with dynamicity and audibility for the understanding of anger vocalization, charisma in public speaking, and vocal confidence; (b) the importance of voice quality; and (c) the role of display rules.

 Finally, research on the phonetics of emotion can be facilitated by a number of tools developed over the years.
-For perception-oriented studies, the synthetic manipulation of pitch level, pitch range and formant dispersion can be performed with Praat (Boersma, 2001; Xu et al., 2013a).
-The synthetic manipulation of voice quality (from breathy to tense voice) can be done with VocalTractLab (Birkholz et al., 2015; Xu et al., 2013), although the range of voice qualities covered is still far from enough.
-For analysis-oriented research, a full set of BID measurements, including many for voice quality, can be obtained with ProsodyPro (Xu, 2013b).
+For perception-oriented studies, the synthetic manipulation of pitch level, pitch range, and formant dispersion can be performed with Praat (Boersma, 2001; Xu, Kelly, et al., 2013).
+The synthetic manipulation of voice quality (from breathy to tense voice) can be done with VocalTractLab (Birkholz et al., 2015; Xu, Lee, et al., 2013), although the range of voice qualities covered is still far from enough.
+For analysis-oriented research, a full set of BID measurements, including many for voice quality, can be obtained with ProsodyPro (Xu, 2013).